haarlems/forensics/chapters/chapter-01/01-forensic-investigation-methodology/reading/README.md

 - reporting.

 ## Evidence
+A key principle in forensics is **Locard's principle of exchange**, often summarized as "every contact leaves a trace". <br />
+It states that when a criminal comes in contact with an object, or a person, a cross-transfer of **evidence** occurs. <br />
 Main _**types of evidence**_ retrieved and analyzed:
 - disk (files, logs, command history, browser artifacts, etc.);
 - memory (process, linked libraries, network connections, etc.);